 Race to the Taste Fundraiser - June 23rd

-Enjoy the flavors of Decorah!
+Enjoy the flavors of Winneshiek County!
 Join local culinary experts who will be preparing a specialty using locally grown & produced ingredients.
-A unique, strolling dining experience coupled with a Scavenger Hunt/Race which will start at Spectrum earlier and end at Pinter’s Gardens for the grand finale!
+A unique, strolling taste experience coupled with a Scavenger Hunt/Race which will start at Spectrum earlier and end at Pinter’s Gardens for the grand finale!
 See our flyer for details!
 To print a registration form, click here!
 We will also be holding a raffle, which includes many amazing prizes!
 Tickets can be purchased at The Spectrum Network and also at the event.
 For more information and for a list of some prizes, please click here!

 Come join The Spectrum Network and reminisce with your old friends as well as celebrate new ones!